RedHatInsights/quickstarts/docs/testing-guidelines.md

 ## CI Testing

 Tests run as part of the Docker build (`make test` in Dockerfile) and in the Konflux CI pipeline (`quickstarts-on-pull-request`).
-The CI environment uses the same SQLite-based test setup.
+By default, CI uses SQLite.
+To enable PostgreSQL testing in Konflux, add a PostgreSQL sidecar container to the Tekton pipeline and set the `TEST_DATABASE_URL` environment variable during the build step.